 Package tours also included food, porters, accommodation and permits.

 Pro's include that everything is done for you ahead of time.
 Con's include you don't know who your guide will be and you'll be paying a lot more than getting everything done yourself.
-Extended Mardi Himal treks don't really offer more views.
+Extended Mardi Himal treks don't really offer more or better views.

 Package tours bought in Nepal: